 For more information on the Integrated ATPL route, you can see the training footprint here.
 If you require any other information, please contact our Airline Pilot Careers Advice team on pilotcareers.cts@L3T.com or call +44 (0) 2380 742 400.

 Those selected to join the MPL Upgrade will transfer to this route immediately following the completion of Theoretical Knowledge training.

-Aircraft flight training – Single-engine piston aircraft, NZ and UK
+Aircraft flight training – Single-engine piston aircraft

 The flight training element of the core phase of the MPL syllabus that sets MPL apart from a traditional flight training program.
 Flying the EFIS C172, the latest-generation Diamond and aerobatic aircraft, you'll learn the fundamentals of visual flying, basic instrument flying, night flying, and Upset Prevention and Recovery Training (UPRT).

 Experiencing a multi-pilot environment for the first time, we introduce you to the A320 and jet operations for your instrument flight training using easyJet's SOPs (Standard Operating Procedures).
 An Initial Crew Resource Management (CRM) course covers Threat and Error Management training (TEM).
 The Basic phase concludes with Line Orientated Flight Training (LOFT) and Upset Prevention and Recovery Training (UPRT).

 Approximately 11 weeks